 - In a large bowl, toss potatoes with olive oil, garlic salt, and pepper.

-- Line the potatoes on the sheet pan, so there is room between them when they are smashed
+- Put the potatoes on the sheet pan.
+Allow enough room between them when they are smashed.

-- Using bottom of a small glass or flat bottom jar, press down on potatoes to smash them into flat patties.
+- Use the bottom of a small glass or flat bottom jar to press down on potatoes to smash them into flat patties.

-- Bake until bottoms of potatoes are beginning to crisp and they are golden on top, about 25 minutes.
+- Bake until bottoms of potatoes are beginning to crisp, about 25 minutes.

 - Serve immediately.
 Cold potatoes are not very good!

 - You can top with 1/2 c. freshly grated Parmesan

 - Substitute 4 tbsp. melted butter for the olive oil